SSH

 An SSH key pair consists of a private key (which you never share with anybody) and a public key (which you can share with others without problems).
 Others can then encrypt messages to you using the public key, and you can decrypt them using your private key.
 Others can only encrypt.
 Only you can decrypt.

 The private key is a file on your computer.
-Also the public key is a different file on your computer.
+Also, the public key is a different file on your computer.
 Anybody who has access to your private key can read data between you and remote servers and impersonate you to the remote servers.

 Why are SSH key pairs more secure than using a password?
 There is still the passphrase to unlock the private key, so why is this easier and better?
-We will show later how it is easier, but it is more secure since the passphrase is never communicated to the remote server: it stays on your computer.
-When the remote server is authenticating you, it encrypts a large number and sends it encrypted to you and asks you to decrypt it and send the decrypted number back and then compares the two.
+We will show later how it is easier, but it is more secure because the passphrase is never communicated to the remote server: it stays on your computer.
+When the remote server is authenticating you, it encrypts a large number and sends it encrypted to you, asks you to decrypt it and send the decrypted number back, and then compares the two.
 If they match, the remote server knows that you are you and from there on can trust you for the duration of the session.
 No password or passphrase needs to leave your computer over the network.

 Generating a new SSH key pair

-, here are the main ones:
+are the main ones:

 We recommend the following command to create a key pair:

-$ ssh-keygen -t ed25519 -a 100
+ssh-keygen -t ed25519 -a 100 -f "$HOME/.ssh/id_ed25519" -C "$(whoami)@$(hostname)-$(date -I)"

 After running this command in the terminal, you will be prompted to enter a passphrase.
 Make sure to enter a passphrase to encrypt the key!
 A private key with an empty passphrase can be used by anybody who gets access to your private key file.
 Never share it with anybody!